History Files

 Ancient Mesopotamia

-Harran (City) (Northern Mesopotamia)
+Harran (City State) (Northern Mesopotamia)

 FeatureIn southern Mesopotamia the city states of Sumer formed one of the first great civilisations in human history (see feature link).
 This Near Eastern civilisation developed out of the end of the Pottery Neolithic across the Fertile Crescent, a period which had seen Neolithic Farmer practices spread far and wide across the Near East and beyond.